xushuxun/html5_rtsp_player/README.md

     ```

 4. RTP channel should send interleaved data with 4 byte header ($\<channel\>\<size\>).
 Separate RTP is not supported at this moment

+### Load balancing

+RTSP proxy does not support load balancing itself but can be easily integrated with such load balancers like nginx.
+You can start multiple instances of proxy on different sockets and configure nginx upstreams.

 ![](http://www.specforge.com/static/images/demo/ws_rtsp_proxy.png)